Zach Whitecloud: International play

 Whitecloud was the youngest skater selected to play for Team Canada at the 2017 Karjala Cup in Finland.
 He was later named to Team Canada's pre-Olympic roster before the 2018 Winter Olympics but failed to make the final roster.

 Personal life

-Whitecloud was born in Brandon, Manitoba and raised in the Sioux Valley Dakota Nation.
-Growing up, he attended Vincent Massey High School from where he graduated in 2015.
-He is of First Nations descent.

 During the 2018 offseason, Whitecloud volunteered as a guest instructor at Micheal Ferland's Hockey School in Brandon, Manitoba, alongside Brigette Lacquette, Harley Garrioch, Jens Meilleur, Ryan Pulock, Tyler Plante, Shaq Merasty, Josh Elmes, and Joel Edmundson.